The frontal lobe is the part of the brain that controls important cognitive skills in humans, such as:

-It is also responsible for primary motor function, or our ability to consciously move our muscles, and two key areas related to speech, including Broca’s area.
+The frontal lobe is also responsible for primary motor function, or our ability to consciously move our muscles, and the two key areas related to speech, including Broca’s area.
 The frontal lobe allows us to formulate thoughts as speech.
 It also helps us produce voluntary movements like walking and running.

 As its name indicates, the frontal lobe is at the front of the brain.
 The right hemisphere of the frontal lobe controls the left part of the body, and vice versa.